YOU CAN RECOVER

 Well, this is really the crux of the issue isn’t?
 I mean, we’ve all quit.
 Sworn off.
-Said, “I’ll never do that again” or said, “I’m not going back to him or to her or to that.”
+Said, “I’ll never do that again” or said, “I’m not going back to him or to her or to that situation!”
 Or thought, “If I do that again, I will just die.”
-But inevitably, drugs and alcohol have pulled you back into a lifestyle that on the surface makes zero sense, but when looked at rationally, shows that in essence, many are simply repeating the pattern of their traumatic upbringing or history.
+But inevitably, drugs and alcohol have pulled you back into a lifestyle that on the surface makes zero sense, but when looked at rationally, shows that in essence, you are simply repeating the pattern of your traumatic upbringing or history.

 So how do we prevent relapse?
 How do you stay sober?
-If it were that easy for the addict, we wouldn’t need a treatment center.
-We wouldn’t need outside help.
-We wouldn’t need 12 step groups.
+If it were that easy for the addict, you wouldn’t need a treatment center.
+You wouldn’t need outside help.
+You wouldn’t need 12 step groups.
 Or Smart recovery.
-Or refuge recovery.
 Or psychotherapists.
 Or psychiatrists.
-So how can we conquer this?
+So how can you conquer this?

-In fact, the same voice that comes up with this “tremendous” plan that whispers in the ear of every addict and alcoholic, “you can do this” or, “it won’t be that bad” or, “only this once” leads to disastrous results.
-Usually within the first 30 seconds or a minute after using, the addict or alcoholic becomes extremely remorseful and ashamed.
-They often wonder, “how could this happen again?”, “You were just in rehab why did you go out and use?” or, “After all this time, why did you have to pick up?”
+Have you ever wondered, “how could this happen again?” or, “You were just in rehab why did you go out and use?” or, “After all this time, why did you have to pick up?”
 The guilt and shame over the last relapse is devastating.